department-of-veterans-affairs/vagov-content/docs/front-matter.md

 `title: VA Burial Benefits and Memorial Items`

+This is also the text that:
+* Is used as the name of the tab and bookmark
-It is also what Google uses for SEO meta content.
+* Google uses for SEO meta content

 **Display title** is an optional shorter version of the title that appears in the side navigation and breadcrumbs.
 If left blank, these locations will display the content in the `title` field.
 Example:

 `display_title: Burials and Memorials`

 **Heading** is currently a conditional front matter attribute.
-When a value is defined, it will display as the title at the top of the page.
-If left empty, the title will be used to display at the top of the page.
+When a value is defined, it will display as the <h1> heading visable at the top of the page.
+If left empty, the title will be used to display as the <h1> heading.

 ### Permalink